Improved precision scaling for simulating coupled quantum-classical dynamics: Conclusion

 \section{Conclusion}

-Our main achievement is a new approach for efficiently simulating coupled quantum-classical dynamics on fault-tolerant quantum computers.
+Our main achievement is a new approach for efficiently simulating coupled quantum-classical dynamics on fault-tolerant quantum computers which provides a super-polynomial improvement in the precision scaling over previous work.
 The upper bounds on the computational costs of our algorithm for the evolution of a classical phase space density scales polynomially with the 1-norm of the Liouvillian and with the simulation time $t$.
 This is in stark contrast to earlier gradient-based approaches~\cite{Obrien2022}, which we show in Appendix~\ref{app:EulerCost} can scale under worst-case assumptions exponentially with the evolution time.
-The presented Liouvillian simulation algorithm illustrates the value of incorporating classical dynamics into quantum simulations coherently on fault-tolerant quantum computers and paves the way for hybrid quantum algorithms.
-We apply the approach to the simulation of molecular systems in both the micro-canonical and canonical ensembles and to the estimation of thermodynamic quantities, such as the free energy.
+The presented Liouvillian simulation algorithm illustrates the value of incorporating classical dynamics into quantum simulations coherently on fault-tolerant quantum computers and paves the way for simulating coupled quantum-classical systems.
+We apply the approach to the simulation of molecular systems in both the microcanonical and canonical ensembles and to the estimation of thermodynamic quantities, such as the free energy.

 To make our algorithms applicable to practical problems, challenges and limitations remain.
 For example, preparing the classical system in the canonical ensemble requires it to thermalize.
 In classical simulations, it is possible to have clear indicators of thermalization \cite{baras2011molecular,lamoureux2003modeling,bussi2007canonical}, while it is unclear how to estimate those indicators within our approach without sampling.
 Also, the computational cost of the free energy estimation scales exponentially with the number of particles because of the growth of the phase space \cite{Sorin2000}.
-Another challenge is the preparation of an initial physical phase space density, a problem shared with all real-space grid approaches.
+Another challenge is the preparation of a quantum state encoding the initial phase space density of the classical particles since preparing an arbitrary quantum state can take time that scales exponentially with the number of qubits in the worst case.
 Additionally, artifacts affecting classical simulation~\cite{harvey1998} will likely influence our simulation methodology.

 Compared to state-of-the-art classical MD, where many refinements have been developed over the years, our approach is still rudimentary.
 Several solutions could be explored for solving the above issues and adapted to complement our approach.
 For example, exploiting adaptive time steps to improve the computational costs or using multiple coupled thermostats to allow correct thermalization \cite{marx2000ab}.